mathematicator-core/numbers/README.md

 and tuned for performance, so you can save a significant amount of your time, money, and effort.

-We tend to be modular as much as possible, so you should be able to create an extension on each layer and its sublayers.
+Framework tend to be modular as much as possible, so you should be able to create an extension on each layer and its sublayers.

-**Mathematicator framework layers** ordered from the most concrete one to most abstract one:
+**Mathematicator framework layers** ordered from the most concrete one to the most abstract one:

 <table>
     <tr>